gaehlerm/SoftwareEngineering/README.md

 ## The Abstraction Layers

-// I think I have to rework this text here.
-Maybe I should move it into the architecture chapter?

 In your code, you will also have different levels of abstraction.
 The upper levels always depend on the layer itself and on lower layers.
 The code in a layer never depends on higher levels, but only on lower levels.
 The code can be divided into different layers.
 I personally like to break it up into five layers.
 Though it has to be remarked that this is by far not the only way to sort the code.
 There are many different ways to approach it, and the number of levels depends on the complexity of the problem to be solved.

 //create a Figure with levels of abstraction.
 Levels (bottom to top): Infrastructure – Domain level – application layer – API – acceptance tests/GUI.
 See DDD p.68 what the layers are used for there.